 HP-UX uses a diagnostics product called MESA that includes the Support Tools Manager (STM), which allows system operation verification.
-To use STM, you need to be on an HP-UX 10.20 or later operating system and HP-UX Diagnostic/IPR Media on your computer.
+To use STM, you need to have the HP-UX Diagnostic/IPR Media on your workstation.

 There are three interfaces that allow you access to the Support Tools Manager: a command line interface (accessed through the cstm command), a menu-driven interface (accessed through the mstm command), and the graphical user interface (accessed through the xstm command).